101 Guide

 5. Finish and send your email as normal.

-Note: Gmail’s confidential mode is not true end-to-end encryption; rather, it offers limited protection against non-technical users sharing information.
-Confidential mode adds a layer of security, but it is not a substitute for more robust end-to-end encryption such as S/MIME.
+Note: Gmail’s Confidential Mode is not true end-to-end encryption.
+It offers limited protection against non-technical users sharing information.
+Confidential Mode adds a layer of security, but it isn’t a substitute for more robust options like S/MIME.

 Encrypting Email Attachments with an Enterprise Google Workspace Account

-For those who have access to a paid Google Workspace Enterprise account, S/MIME encryption is available as an option.
+If you have a paid Google Workspace Enterprise account, S/MIME encryption is available as an option.

-Before you can send an encrypted email using S/MIME in Gmail, you have to configure it to the company account by adding a certificate.
+Before you can send an encrypted email using S/MIME in Gmail, you must add a certificate to the company’s account settings.

 Adding an S/MIME Certificate to Gmail

-To add a S/MIME certificate to Gmail, follow these steps:
+To add an S/MIME certificate to Gmail, follow these steps:

 1. Sign in to the ‘Google Admin console’.